Illinois Fighting Illini softball

-The Illinois Fighting Illini softball team represents University of Illinois at Urbana–Champaign in NCAA Division I college softball.
-The team participates in the Big Ten Conference.
-The Fighting Illini are currently led by head coach Tyra Perry.
+The Illinois Fighting Illini softball is the team that represents University of Illinois at Urbana–Champaign in NCAA Division I college softball.
+The team currently participates in the Big Ten Conference.
+The Fighting Illini are currently led by their head coach Jenna Hall.
 The team plays its home games at Eichelberger Field located on the university's campus.

+On June 2, 2026, the team announced Jenna Hall as its third head coach in team history.
+Hall was the team's first NFCA All-American and holds the team's single-season batting average record at .481.